Mark Zuckerberg Tells Senate: Election Security Is An 'Arms Race'

 Some senators asked questions about how, exactly, Facebook plans to be more proactive on this issue, while embracing the idea that Facebook will be accountable for harmful content.

-But others — like Ben Sasse, R-Neb. — sounded a note of caution about the idea of Facebook deciding what's "positive" and what's not.
+But others — like Sen. Ben Sasse, R-Neb. — sounded a note of caution about the idea of Facebook deciding what's "positive" and what's not.

 Sasse asked Zuckerberg to define hate speech and asked about a hypothetical future where "pro-lifers are prohibited about voicing their views" on Facebook.